by Hoogie Espinosa . September 23rd, 2014

 He talks about how entrepreneurship is vilified in mainstream media, that shows tend to show business owners as villains rather than heroes, and how it affects our kids.
 He talks about how we “cure” entrepreneurial spirit under another name: bipolarity.

 I personally agree with him.
-I was never a good follower, and that would be looked down upon.
+I was never a good follower, which would be looked down upon.
 I liked doing things myself.
 I liked forging my own path.
 I liked to be unhindered.
 I still do now.
 But does that make me a bad person?

 In the Philippines, there’s this insult used by older generations.
 “Pilosopo.”
 Philosopher or thinker.
-Sad thing is this isn’t metaphoric at all.
+The sad thing is this isn’t metaphoric at all.
 People look down upon people that think for themselves.
-And although this is more clear cut in the Philippines, it’s everywhere.
+And although this is more clear-cut in the Philippines, it’s everywhere.
 Media’s views on beauty, peer pressure, news on big companies trying to steal your money.

-However we need to teach kids how to create their own paths.
-Here’s a list on how to teach kids about entrepreneurship.
+However, we need to teach kids how to create their own paths.
+Here’s a list of how to teach kids about entrepreneurship.
 Some were taken from the speech, and others were stuff I either gathered or thought about.

 Instead, ask them to look for creative ideas to make money.
-There are business opportunities everywhere, but there are only a handful of people that realize this.
-Teach your kids that as long as there is someone that does something they need to do during time they could spend doing what they WANT to do, there is demand.
+There are business opportunities everywhere, but only a handful of people realize this.
+Teach your kids that as long as there is someone that does something they need to do during the time they could spend doing what they WANT to do, there is demand.

 There are lots of tabletop games that teach about this.
 Even Dungeons and Dragons.
-With videogames, there are things like XCom which lets you strategically build the most efficient city you can to ward of aliens.
-MMORPGs will sometimes have leeway for you to game the system if you think about it well.
+With video games, there are things like XCom, which lets you strategically build the most efficient city you can to ward off aliens.
+If you think about it well, MMORPGs will sometimes have leeway for you to game the system.

-If you see them throw away coins, tell them to pick them up.
-Kids have to understand two things about money: The value of each hour spent, and that doing calculated risks for a better outcome is not wasting money.
-Frugal, but fearless.
+Tell them to pick them up if you see them throw away coins.
+Kids must understand two things about money: The value of each hour spent and that taking calculated risks for a better outcome is not wasting money.
+Frugal but fearless.

 “Allowances teach your kids about regular paychecks.”
-Up to now, even as I think of new ways to make money, I catch myself thinking of the regular monthly spoils, which I shouldn’t if I’m to start businesses.
-Instead, I should always be on my feet, actively seeking to bring profits up.
+Even as I think of new ways to make money, I think of the regular monthly spoils, which I shouldn’t if I’m to start a business.
+Instead, I should always be on my feet, actively seeking to increase profits.
 And if you want your kids to be entrepreneurs, teach them the same.
 Cameron Herold does this by telling his kids to find things that need to be done around the house and tell him.
 After which, they negotiate how much doing that chore should cost.

-It’s great bonding to read stories to your kids so they fall asleep, but it’s also nice to have your kids make up their own bedtime stories.
+It’s great bonding to read stories to your kids so they fall asleep, but having them make up their own bedtime stories is also nice.
 This teaches them how to sell and how to think creatively.
 If they need guidance, gather a few things around the room and ask them to make a story out of those.

-If they have something that blows their mind, find events that would let them talk about it.
-Encourage them to go on school plays, to be the main speaker of their oral reports.
+If something blows their mind, find events to let them talk about it.
+Encourage them to go on school plays to be the main speaker of their oral reports.
 And most importantly, respect their opinions when they talk to you.
-They may have bad ideas, but discern the bad from the weird and know that at least they thought, and thinking is good.
+They may have bad ideas, but discern the bad from the weird and know that at least their thought and thinking is good.

 If you see a bad employee, ask your kids what makes them bad.
 Teach them to expect a better standard of service.
 Teach them also that even though it’s nice to be patient and understand what people are going through, a bad day does not excuse bad business.

 Ask them to sell their old stuff online through sites like Craigslist.
-Teach them how to find scammers, fix the price, market well, etc. Garage sales are great, but learning to sell online is even better, as it bring your kids in the fray of the real world.
+Teach them how to find scammers, fix the price, market well, etc. Garage sales are great, but learning to sell online is even better, as it brings your kids into the fray of the real world.